mad-lab-fau/mad-gui/docs/customization.rst

 Adding support for other systems
 ********************************

-The GUI can be imported into your python project and then you can inject `Importers`, `Algorithms` (to be done), and `Exporters`.
+The GUI can be imported into your python project and then you can inject `Importers`, `Algorithms`, and `Exporters`.
 Below we explain, how you can create and inject plugins for the GUI.
 In case you want to give some feedback to the user via a popup you can use this: